Elder Abuse Attorney in Long Beach

 Elder abuse may come in many forms but none are more pressing than physical abuse.
 If you know that your elderly loved one is being intentionally and physically harmed by in-home caregiver, nursing home orderly, or even another elder at the facility, please contact the authorities right away.
 Your elder may be depending on you to help them escape the situation.

-When they are safe, your next move should be to call (562) 645-4145 and connect with Long Beach Elder Abuse Attorney Travis Siegel.
-Named as one of the Top 100 Trial Lawyers by The National Trial Lawyers, Travis has dedicated his legal practice to protecting the rights of abused elders by representing their best interests in and out of court.
+When they are safe, your next move should be to call (562) 645-4145 and connect with a Long Beach Elder Abuse Attorney at Siegel Law.
+Named as one of the Top 100 Trial Lawyers by The National Trial Lawyers, Travis Siegel has dedicated his legal practice to protecting the rights of abused elders by representing their best interests in and out of court.
 Get a free consultation with our law firm today to learn what sort of compensation may be owed to you and your elder.

 Forms of Physical Abuse & Compensation